 Health and Exercise Studies

-Dr. Tommy Holden, Department Head and Teaching Professor
+Beth Wright Fath, MFA, Department Head and Teaching Associate Professor

-All North Carolina State University students are required to complete two credit hours of Health and Exercise Studies (HES) activity courses to meet the University General Education Program (GEP).
-Students must take at lease one credit hour of a 100-level Health and Exercise Studies course.
+All NC State University students are required to complete two credit hours of Health and Exercise Studies (HES) activity courses to meet the University General Education Program (GEP).
+Students must take at least one credit hour of a 100-level Health and Exercise Studies course.
 100-level activity courses focus on fitness and wellness with the HESF prefix.

 Minor in Sports Science

 The Department of Health and Exercise Studies offers a 16 credit hour minor in Sports Science, designed for students who desire a greater understanding of the physiological and biomechanical principles of exercise and fitness.
 The minor provides coursework in anatomy, physiology, nutrition, biomechanical principles, prevention and treatment of athletic injuries, exercise leadership, and health behavior.
 For additional information, contact Darrin DeReu at firstname.lastname@example.org.

 Minor in Outdoor Leadership